swapnilk30/java-developer-notes/02_CollectionFramework.md

 ## What is the difference between List and Set?

 ## What is the difference between HashSet and TreeSet?
+## What is the difference between Comparable and Comparator?

+# Map

 ## What is the difference between Set and Map?
 ## What is the difference between HashSet and HashMap?
 ## What is the difference between HashMap and TreeMap?
 ## What is the difference between HashMap and Hashtable?

-## What is the difference between Comparable and Comparator?
+## How to Use User defined Object as key in HashMap with an example ?